 - The stage of calcification of the teeth

 Tetracycline staining differs from minocycline staining.
 Minocycline is a variant of the antibiotic and thus is also prescribed as a treatment for bacterial infections.
 Though it also causes teeth staining and discoloration to some extent, the effects of both drugs differ in that tetracycline affected teeth give off a fluorescent yellow color under UV light.

 Additionally, permanent teeth display a more diffused and less intense discoloration as compared to primary teeth.

-Teeth staining affects children, and that's because it is directly related to the process of calcification of teeth.
-Calcification of teeth starts even before we are born, during pregnancy’s second trimester.
+So why does this condition only affect children?
+That's because calcification of teeth starts even before we are born, during the second trimester of pregnancy.
 So if children whose teeth are still calcifying are exposed to tetracycline, the medicine attaches to the outside of the tooth, causing permanent staining.
 Also, the exact location where tooth discoloration occurs directly correlates to the stage of tooth development at the time of the exposure.

 Does tetracycline stain teeth in adults?

 Tetracycline causes permanent discoloration in children’s teeth because of the formation of insoluble calcium-tetracycline orthophosphate complexes in the dental enamel.
 These complexes darken on exposure to light, which leads to the gray or brown colored teeth.
 The discoloration can also occur in adults but is less prominent because of the lack of free calcium in the dental enamel.
 Minocycline has also been reported to cause teeth discoloration in 3 to 6% of adults who are on a daily dose of more than 100mg for over one month.